 For a 2,000 square feet area, you’ll pay up to $20,000 for a single zone.
 If you want to partition the system into different temperature zones, you’ll spend even more on this.

-Having two separate zones will require a new boiler which costs up to $28,000, while three zones will demand more insulation and a new boiler.
+Having two separate zones will require a new boiler, along with the flooring materials, which could cost up to $28,000, while three zones will demand more insulation and a new boiler.
 You’ll be looking at figures between $35,000 and $40,000 for both systems.

 Square Foot and Floor Type

 The size of your home is another factor that can influence the cost of using a radiant heating system.
-It’s cheaper to install and run radiant heating in smaller houses.
+Unsurprisingly, it’s cheaper to install and run radiant heating in smaller houses.

 The floor type is also an essential factor to consider.
 You can install radiant heating on different types of floors.
-However, pricing will vary per floor type.
+However, pricing will vary.

 Installation costs the cheapest on vinyl floors at $2-$15 per square foot.
 Concrete floor installations are also affordable at $4-$7 per square foot.